Skip to content

 Online: £30 (45 minute session)

 Explore the incredible stories and work of three of our local artists and craftspeople in this interactive workshop.
-This workshop gives students the chance to learn about the amazing but possibly little known stories of some of our great local artists and craftspeople including a blacksmith (Arthur Holloway), a canal ware artist (Frank Jones) and a bowl turner (George Lailey).
-Offering hands on opportunities to explore their work and what influenced it, students will create their own art to take back to school inspired by what they have seen.
+This workshop gives students the chance to learn about the amazing but little-known stories of some of our great local artists and craftspeople including a blacksmith (Arthur Holloway), a canal ware artist (Frank Jones) and a bowl turner (George Lailey).
+Offering hands-on opportunities to explore their work and influences, students will create their own art to take back to school, inspired by what they’ve seen.

 • Suitable for Key Stage 2